acceval/smtz-integration-impl-example/README.md

 ### Consumer Type Integration
 - Step 1 - Prepare the wsdl classes
 - Step 2 - Create a new ConsumerRoute class which extends **CommonSOAPConsumerRouteBuilder** override **getServiceClassFQN** and **getResponseClass** with the appropriate **input message** java class and **output message** java class.
-- Step 3 - Create a new Converter class which extends **interface** of the respective integration and apply the business logic here and transform the **input message** into a SmartTradzt understandable structure.
+- Step 3 - Create a new Converter class which extends **interface** of the respective integration and apply the business logic here and prepare the **request message**, lastly transform the response message into SmartTradzt understandable structure.

 ### Product Type Integration
-- Step 1 - Create WebService services and requests (which is under **ws** package of example). **Request** class will be the **input message** used in configure method for the exchange message and services will inform SmartTradzt on the integration status.
+- Step 1 - Create WebService services and requests (sample is under **ws** package). **Request** class will be the used in configure method for the exchange message and services will inform SmartTradzt on the integration status.
 - Step 2 - Create a new ConsumerRoute class which extends **CommonSOAPProducerRouteBuilder** override **getServiceClassFQN** with the appropriate **input message** java class.
 Override **configure** method with the appropriate **input message** and apply data transformation into SmartTradzt understandable structure.
 Queue sender will be required here to send the response back to SmartTradzt for any data insert or update.

 ## SOAP wsdl